 After modeling the environment, scenario-specific rules are defined within the Scenario model.
-This final step requires the specification of the relevant triggers, conditions, and actions, as displayed within Fig. 9c.
-First, a rule named 'Child Safety' is modeled, which is used to specify the needed rule components in an OpenHAB-specific manner with the help of a setup assistant (i.e. functionality 'Build Wizard' in Fig. 8).
-The trigger of the 'Child Safety' rule is defined by providing a meaningful label and description, before utilizing the setup assistant to select the respective type and definition.
-In this example, the rule execution process is started when the state of the concept 'Proximity Detector' is equal to 'child_ID'.
-Subsequently, an event-based functionality of the IoT2Model tool automatically adds a corresponding 'Context Bridge' concept within the Scenario model, which is named based on the state-changing concept.
-Following the same approach, conditions and actions can be defined.
-Within Fig. 9c, two actions are specified, which change the state of the concepts 'Display redLED' and 'Pool Cover' to 'ON' while also creating the required 'Context Bridge' concepts automatically.
-To complete the specification of scenario-specific rules, references to the associated IoT Infrastructure and Environment models have to be established.
-For example, the context bridge 'Proximity Detector' references the IoT device with the same name from Environment model, which itself references the CPS element 'Sensor_outside_RFID' from the IoT Infrastructure model.
+This step requires the specification of relevant triggers, conditions, and actions, as displayed within Fig. 9c.
+First, a rule named 'Child Safety' is modeled, which specifies the needed rule components in an OpenHAB-specific manner with the help of a setup assistant (i.e. functionality 'Build Wizard' in Fig. 8).
+The trigger of the 'Child Safety' rule is defined by providing a label and description before utilizing the setup assistant to select the respective type and definition.
+In this example, the rule execution process is started when the state of the concept 'Proximity Detector' is equal to 'child ID'.
+Subsequently, an event-based functionality of IoT2Model automatically adds a corresponding 'Context Bridge' concept within the Scenario model, which is named based on the state-changing concept.
+Following the same approach, conditions, and actions can be defined.
+Within Fig. 9c, two actions are specified, which change the state of the concepts 'Display redLED' and 'Pool Cover' to 'ON' while creating the required 'Context Bridge' objects automatically.
+To complete the specification of scenario-specific rules, references to the associated IoT In-frastructure and Environment models have to be established.
+For example, the context bridge 'Proximity Detector' references the IoT device with the same name from the Environment model, which itself references the CPS element 'Sensor_outside_RFID' from the IoT Infrastructure model.
 If several CPS elements are available for a given IoT device, the user has to select the suitable one manually.
 Finally, the details of each rule are used for their platform-specific deployment.
-IoT2Model provides functionalities to deploy or delete rules individually, or in case of several modeled rules, to deploy or delete all of them.
+IoT2Model provides functionalities to deploy and delete either individual or all modeled rules.